 - Your personal assets that are being used to continue the business (this category can only be claimed if the transfer of assets is associated with the disposal of your interest in the partnership or business)

-It’s worth noting that, as an individual, you can claim Entrepreneurs Relief on any type of trade or profession apart from a business that includes the letting of property.
+It’s also worth noting that, as an individual, you can claim Entrepreneurs Relief on any type of trade or profession apart from a business that includes the letting of property.